| |

 .

-Journal of Theoretical Biology 228:55-80, 2004
+Journal of Theoretical Biology 228:55-80, 2004,

 Sud, D., Joseph, I., Kirschner, D.,

-Predicting Efficacy of Proton Pump Inhibitors in Regulating Gastric Acid Secretion
+Predicting Efficacy of Proton Pump Inhibitors in Regulating Gastric Acid Secretion.

-Journal of Biological Systems, Vol. 12, No. 1, pg 1-34, 2004
+Journal of Biological Systems, Vol. 12, No. 1, pg 1-34, 2004, PMID: n/a,

 Marino, S., Ganguli, S., Joseph, I.M.P., Kirschner, D.E.,